-Upon the timely receipt of the required approvals and the completed performance evaluation in the executive director's office, a step increase becomes effective on the first day of the pay week following the week on which the anniversary date falls.
-The executive director shall report all step increases granted to legislative employees to the presiding officers, upon request.
+Upon the timely receipt of the required approvals and documentation in the executive director's office, a step increase becomes effective on the first day of the pay week following the week on which the anniversary date falls.
+The executive director shall report all step increases granted to legislative employees to the Legislative Council, upon request.